MiorantsoaRak/php-ingenosya/README.md

 Then enter the project directory `cd php-ingenosya`

-Run `composer install` to intall all CodeIgniter dependencies.
+Run `composer install` to install all CodeIgniter dependencies.

 Create the database (here named: `links_utility`), and import the sql file `links_utility.sql` to the newly created database.